publicdocs/uscode/assets/md/titles/usc14/us/usc/t14/ptI/ch3/m__us_usc_t14_s58.md

     (b)  __Missions__  __.—__

-    Each center shall—
+    Any center established under subsection (a) shall—

-        (1) promote and facilitate education, training, and research;
+        (1)

+         promote, facilitate, and conduct—

+            (A) education;

+            (B) training; and

+            (C) activities authorized under section 93(a)(4);

-        (2) develop a repository of information on its missions and specialties; and
+        (2) be a repository of information on operations, practices, and resources related to the mission for which the center was established; and

-        (3) perform any other missions as the Commandant may specify.
+        (3) perform and support the mission for which the center was established.

     (c)  __Joint Operation With Educational Institution Authorized__  __.—__